Last Updated: 06 October, 2024 5 Mins Read

-A search is the process of finding a specific element in a list.
-In this tutorial, we are going to talk about how to search for a specific element in a list using a binary search algorithm in Java.
+In this tutorial, we are going to exlore how to search for a specific element within a collection of elements using a binary search algorithm in Java.

 The binary search algorithm is a technique for searching a specific element within a sorted list of elements.
 It uses the divide-and-conquer approach to rapidly find the specific element by repeatedly dividing the search space in half.